SeanHwangG/test/database.md

 ### Normal Form

-> First Normal Form

-* Relation is in first normal form if it does not contain any composite or multi-valued attribute
+* First Normal Form: Relation is in first normal form if it does not contain any composite or multi-valued attribute
   * There are only Single Valued Attributes
   * Attribute Domain does not change
   * There is a Unique name for every Attribute/Column
   * The order in which data is stored, does not matter

 | STUD_NO | STUD_NAME | STUD_PHONE             | STUD_STATE | STUD_COUNTRY |
 | ------- | --------- | ---------------------- | ---------- | ------------ |